fluidskateboards/programs/README.md

 06/28/2026 Skated for 6 miles, fed the dogs, and needlepointed.

 06/29/2026 Completed two courses required for Jersey Mike's, and volunteered at a kitchen.
 Recorded a song.

+07/4/2026 Watched fireworks on a boat, played horse with my cousins and friends, went to the grocery store, helped make breakfast burritos for the family, sang karaoke, danced, and went in the hot tub.